Mangu/azure-iot-hol/labs/lab2.md

-## Module 2 - Connect a device to IoT Hub
+## Lab 2 - Connect a device to IoT Hub

 ## 1. Create an IoT Hub